chef Adam Moore Aussie Lamb and Sausage Gumbo

 • Replace rice with grated cauliflower, or omit completely.

-For a Whole-30 friendly version:
+For a Whole30 version:

 • Replace flour with xanthan gum to make your roux.